magenta-aps/mox/README.rst

 Sends a custom operationName (useful if you added an operation other than create, update, passivate or delete).
 Add a UUID and a JSON Object as needed by the operation.

+This is the more general function, which is used to implement the other operations.

 Using AMQP Messages